godotengine/godot-docs/classes/class_confirmationdialog.rst

 Description
 -----------

 Dialog for confirmation of actions.
-This dialog inherits from :ref:`AcceptDialog<class_acceptdialog>`, but has by default an OK and Cancel buton (in host OS order).
+This dialog inherits from :ref:`AcceptDialog<class_acceptdialog>`, but has by default an OK and Cancel button (in host OS order).

 Member Function Description
 ---------------------------